cwcyau/msc_biomedical_data_science/proposal.md

 1. Foundational mathematical topics including calculus, linear algebra, probability and statistics.
 2. Pre-existing programming skills in a modern language (including Python, C/C++, Java).

-This is likely to be achieved through undergraduate studies in quantitative subjects (e.g. mathematics, computer science, physics and engineering).
+This is likely to be achieved through undergraduate studies in quantitative subjects (e.g. mathematics, computer science, physics and engineering) at a minimum of 2.1 (or equivalent level).
+Applicants

 ## Course Structure